Messi bows out with bolt from the blue - but can improving Barcelona persuade him to stay? | Goal.com

 Clement Lenglet, guilty of so many defensive mistakes this season, committed another, accidentally treading on Mauro Icardi’s foot.
 Clumsy, certainly, but something he should be penalised for?
 Referee Anthony Taylor was one of the few who thought so.

-At the other end he waved away Sergino Dest’s appeal under similar circumstances, with Navas knocking him down before reaching the ball.
+At the other end the English official waved away Sergino Dest’s appeal under similar circumstances, with Navas knocking him down before reaching the ball.

 Messi levelled the game with his stunning goal after 37 minutes, his 19th from outside the area in the Champions League (behind only his old foe, Cristiano Ronaldo, on 20), and this was a strike more from the Portuguese’s wheelhouse: a brutal, powerful drive.